rcmeng1q84/event-station/README.md

 ADC interrupt is handled in the ISR() routine, with a signiture of a fixed name and a vector argument.
 Some tutorial says this ISR() is another kind of loop(), which explains it all from a very naive perspective.

 # Model Fabrication Process
+The station is built with internal frame as th esupporting structure and the outer layer of triangular facade that showcases game side with its unique stripes.

+The Frame is built with 5/32 steel rods and 3d printed rubber joints,and the rods sit in the holes of the joints.
+No adhesives is required as the rods was squeezed into the holes, whose diameter is actually sightly smaller than the rods.
+The elasticity of 3d print rubber allowed this method to work.

+The facade is made with 1/8 plexiglass sheets and black chalk board wrap, which is applied on one side of the plexiglass.
+Wrapped sheets is then cut and etched by laser cutter, during which process the stripes was created as laser will etch the wrap out.

+Eventually, The facade is glued onto the joints, which finishes the builidng process.

+Prior to fabrication, the whole model was created in Solidworks, where all the parts was assembled and evaluated, and key parameters was exported, like lengths of steel rods sections.
+Then the facade silhouette is imported into Rhino, based on which the stripes was parametrically generated with the help of Grasshopper, a plug-in for Rhinoeroes.